Thursday, January 14, 2010

 Instead, the data was presented as if it incontrovertibly confirmed an association between the drug and gambling.

 Three of the authors worked at the FDA.
-There was a disclaimer at the end of the research letter saying that these opinions were not necessarily those of the FDA, but nonetheless, the authors were openly associated with the FDA in press coverage of the research letter findings, which gave the distinct impression that the letter had FDA backing.
+There was a disclaimer at the end of the research letter saying that these opinions were not necessarily those of the FDA, but nonetheless, the authors were openly associated with the FDA in press coverage of the research letter findings.

-Just to call out the most interesting points here -- the FDA's own employees mined the adverse event reporting system database and DID NOT find an association between levodopa and gambling.
+Just to call out the most interesting points here -- FDA employees mined the adverse event reporting system database and DID NOT find an association between levodopa and gambling.

 Fast forward to end of 2008 -- the exact same paragraph word for word that has been in the mirapex label for a couple of years now is inserted into the Sinemet label under the FDA's watch and approval, and not a peep -- not a word to the public - all those hundreds of thousands of people who are taking Sinemet who don't know that the FDA now says that the drug they are taking might be associated with pathological gambling.

-If it's true, why have FDA employees not plastered across the Internet, like they did in 2006 with Mirapex?
-If it's not true, why did Bristoll Myers Squibb/Merck put it in its label, given that it is not coming under any fire whatsoever for an association between Sinemet and gambling?
+If it's true, why have FDA employees not published it across the Internet, like they did in 2006 with Mirapex?
+If it's not true, why did Bristol Myers Squibb/Merck put it in its label, given that it is not coming under any fire whatsoever for an association between Sinemet and gambling?

 *“Association Between Pathologic Gambling and Parkinsonian Therapy as Detected in the Food and Drug Administration Adverse Event Database” by Ana Szarfman, MD, PhD, P. Murali Doraiswamy, MD, Joseph M. Tonning, MD, MPH, and Jonathan G. Levine, PhD published in the Archives of Neurology in February of 2006.

-Only those who read product labels, because this bombshell definitely hasn't been publicized.
+Only those who read product labels, because this definitely hasn't been publicized.

-I was just perusing the most recent (12/2008) Sinemet product insert and lo, what did I find?
-The following paragraph:
+I was just perusing the most recent (12/2008) Sinemet product insert and i found the following paragraph:

 "There have been reports of patients experiencing intense urges to gamble, increased sexual urges, and other intense urges, and the inability to control these urges while taking one or more of the medications that increase central dopaminergic tone and that are generally used for the treatment of Parkinson’s disease, including SINEMET.
 Although it is not proven that the medications caused these events, these urges were reported to have stopped in some cases when the dose was reduced or the medication was stopped.
 Prescribers should ask patients about the development of new or increased gambling urges, sexual urges or other urges while being treated with SINEMET.
 Patients should inform their physician if they experience new or increased gambling urges, increased sexual urges, or other intense urges while taking SINEMET.
 Physicians should consider dose reduction or stopping the medication if a patient develops such urges while taking SINEMET."